 Travel insurance for Patagonia

-1. Backpack
+Backpack

-For multi-day hikes having a good backpack is very important.
+For long hikes having a good backpack is very important.
 It should be a good fit, adjustable, with padded shoulder straps and several pockets.
 As for the size, I’d suggest 50-60L for men and 40-50L for ladies.
 Don’t take a huge backpack it’s very likely you’ll pack unnecessary stuff.
 A backpack rain cover is a must-have for Patagonia.

 Recently we’ve bought a new hiking backpack for Campbell Osprey Kestrel 48.
 It’s a good combination of good quality and affordable price.
 The size is just perfect, you can fit all the necessary gear and food for a multi-day trek.
 The backpack is adjustable and lightweight.
 It has many pockets and straps and has a long zip which makes packing and unpacking easier.